What is Direct Credit?

 #1 – U.S.A.

 - ACH is the national clearinghouse of the U.S. that operates on automation.
 ACH functions in both direct credit and direct debit.
-Nationwide, payments are made through this system, but a large chunk of transactions are related to the payroll and social security.
+Nationwide, payments are made through this system, but a large chunk of transactions are related to payroll and social security.
 ACH networks held a cumulative $50 trillion worth of monetary payments in 2018.

 - Some of the main usages the ACH is put to are eCommerce payments, social security-related benefits, tax refunds, business-to-business payments, rents, consumer bills, etc.